 - 1. A part-time or special student carrying less than 12 hours a semester; - 2.
 A married or single-parent student; - 3.
-A student living with parents, grandparents, or legal guardian; - 4.
+A student living with parent(s)/legal guardian within a 30 mile radius to campus; - 4.
 A student who has valid reasons, with supporting professional documentation.